richelbilderbeek/teaching/experiments/counts/README.md

 # Counts

-Goal of this experiment is to compare lectures.
+Goal of this experiment is to see how important camera usage is for keeping learners in an online course.

+## Preliminary conclusions

+- At 10:00 and 14:00 the amount of learners peaks
+- When most learners have had their camera on before lunch, more return after lunch

 ## Do trendline per day